 The other point to bear in mind is that you should vary the treats that you provide.
 This way, your dog is less likely to get sick of eating the same thing over and over again.
-If you keep certain treats for special occasions, your mutt is more likely to follow your commands so that they can get their paws on them!
+If you keep certain treats for special occasions, your pooch is more likely to follow your commands so that they can get their paws on them!

-- Use Treats with Your Small Puppy
+- Use Treats with a Small Puppy

 - Reward the Right Behavior

-- Reward Small Progress
+- Reward Small Progresses